Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/README.md

 ## Samples

 - [IaC deployment of Azure Databricks](./databricks_ci_cd/README.md) - This sample demonstrates how to deploy an Azure Databricks environment using ARM templates.
+- [IaC Deployment of Azure Databricks using Terraform](./databricks_terraform/README.md) - This sample demonstrates how to deploy an Azure Databricks environment using Terraform and promote the source code using Databricks Asset Bundles to different environments.